Skip to main content

 How Much Does Each Feature Actually Cost to Build?

-Founders ask "how much does an app cost?" but the real question is: how much does each feature cost?
-Here's what we charge — and what the broader industry charges — for the 8 most requested features.
-These ranges assume a cross-platform build using Flutter or React Native (native Swift/Kotlin adds 30-40% to each estimate).
+Founders ask "how much does an app cost?"
+The sharper question is how much each feature costs.
+So here's what we charge, and what the broader market charges, for the eight features people request most.
+Every range below assumes a cross-platform build in Flutter or React Native.
+Go native with Swift or Kotlin and you can add 30-40% to each line item.

 User authentication (email + social + MFA): $2K-$5K.
-Firebase Auth or Supabase Auth handles the heavy lifting.
-MFA adds $1K-$2K.
-Social login (Google, Apple, Facebook) adds another $500-$1K per provider.
-Don't skip MFA — App Store rejection rates jumped 23% in 2025 for apps without it.
+Firebase Auth or Supabase Auth does most of the heavy lifting here.
+MFA adds another $1K-$2K.
+Each social login provider you wire up (Google, Apple, Facebook) runs $500-$1K.
+Don't skip the MFA.
+App Store rejection rates jumped 23% in 2025 for apps that left it out.

 Payment integration (Stripe/Razorpay): $3K-$8K.
-Basic checkout is $3K.
-Add subscription billing, proration, refund handling, and webhook processing and you're at $8K.
-We've integrated Stripe into 30+ apps.
-The webhook reliability testing alone takes a full sprint.
+A basic checkout is $3K.
+Layer on subscription billing, proration, refund handling, and webhook processing, and you land at $8K.
+We've wired Stripe into 30+ apps by now.
+Testing webhook reliability on its own burns a full sprint, every time.

 Push notifications: $1K-$3K.
-Firebase Cloud Messaging handles both platforms.
-The cost comes from building notification preferences, scheduling, rich notifications with images, and deep linking.
-Simple broadcast notifications? $1K.
-Segmented, scheduled, with analytics? $3K.
+Firebase Cloud Messaging covers both platforms out of the box.
+The real cost hides in building notification preferences, scheduling, rich notifications with images, and deep linking.
+Simple broadcast pings? $1K.
+Segmented and scheduled with analytics behind them? $3K.

 Maps and location tracking: $3K-$8K.
-Google Maps SDK integration for basic display is $3K.
-Add real-time driver tracking, geofencing, route optimization, and ETA calculations — you're looking at $8K.
-We built fleet tracking for 30,000+ vehicles at Pixytan, so we know where the cost hides: it's in battery optimization and background location handling.
+A basic Google Maps SDK display is $3K.
+Add real-time driver tracking, geofencing, route optimization, and ETA calculations, and you're at $8K.
+We built fleet tracking for 30,000+ vehicles at Pixytan, so we know precisely where the cost hides.
+It hides in battery optimization and background location handling.
+Every single time.

 Admin dashboard: $5K-$15K.
 A basic CRUD panel with user management costs $5K.
-Add analytics charts, role-based permissions, content management, bulk operations, and export functionality — $15K.
-Most founders underestimate this.
-Your admin panel often has more screens than your user-facing app.
+Stack on analytics charts, role-based permissions, content management, bulk operations, and export functionality, and you're at $15K.
+Most founders underestimate this badly.
+Your admin panel often ends up with more screens than the user-facing app does.

 AI/ML features (chatbot, recommendations): $10K-$30K.
-A ChatGPT-powered support bot using the Claude API or OpenAI runs $10K for basic Q&A. Custom recommendation engines trained on your data, image recognition, or NLP processing push toward $30K.
-The model is cheap — the data pipeline and training infrastructure are expensive.
+A support bot built on the Claude API or OpenAI runs $10K for basic Q&A. Custom recommendation engines trained on your own data, image recognition, or NLP processing push you toward $30K.
+The model itself is cheap.
+It's the data pipeline and the training infrastructure that get expensive.

 Video calling (WebRTC): $8K-$20K.
 One-to-one video with WebRTC starts at $8K.
-Group calls, screen sharing, recording, and virtual backgrounds — $20K.
-Twilio or Agora SDKs reduce development time but add $0.004-$0.01 per minute in usage costs.
+Group calls, screen sharing, recording, and virtual backgrounds take you to $20K.
+Twilio or Agora SDKs cut development time, but they add $0.004-$0.01 per minute in usage costs.

 How Does Location Affect App Development Rates?

-The Stack Overflow 2024 Developer Survey confirmed what we see in practice: developer rates vary 5-10x depending on geography.
+The Stack Overflow 2024 Developer Survey backed up what we see every day: developer rates swing 5-10x depending on geography.
 A senior React Native developer in San Francisco charges $180/hr.
 The same skill level in Ahmedabad costs $35/hr.
-Same language, same frameworks, same Git workflow.
+Same language.
+Same frameworks.
+Same Git workflow.

 Here's what agencies (not freelancers) charge in 2026 based on Clutch rate data and our own market research: